tlack/atree/README.md

 things that each node contains.

 The other is a vector of parent indices (`p`).
-The index of an item in the `d` vector is used its key, which we will call `c` in the examples below.
+The index of an item in the `d` vector is used as its key, which we will call `c` in the examples below.

 Often, the key/index `c` will just be an int.